 This involves dealing with conflicts, misalignments and failures.
 Facebook PMs need to have strong initiative and be introspective to thrive in a fast paced bottom up culture.
 Behavioral interviews assess your ability to do that.

-Leadership and drive (otherwise known as "behavioral" or "cultural fit") interviews test a candidate’s ability to support, build and lead their team.
+Leadership and drive (otherwise known as "behavioral" or "cultural fit") product management interviews test a candidate’s ability to support, build and lead their team.
 In most cases, you’ll be talking through past examples of working with others rather than answering hypotheticals.
 The focus is on understanding how you build relationships and get alignment.
 There are a lot of great resources out there dissecting PM behavioral interviews.
 If you're interested, check out Exponent's guide to PM behavioral questions or try this Facebook PM insider's guide.
 Instead, I will focus on how to prepare.